Since the World Cup last summer, the marketing of women’s football in England has been excellent.

 And yet, for the last season’s WSL top scorer, it’s not all about the goals.
 Indeed, Miedema considers herself more a creator, instead of your traditional goal-scoring number nine.

-She is not even Arsenal’s first choice penalty taker, proving her desperation to score is not a particularly pressing concern on game day.
+She is not even Arsenal’s first choice penalty taker, proving her desperation to score is not a particularly pressing concern come game day.

 Speaking on The Women Football Arsecast about her style of play, the 23-year-old said: “If a coach asked me, ‘what’s your favourite position?’
 I would always say I’m a ten.